telerik/ajax-docs/api/client/Telerik.Web.UI.RadAutoCompleteBox.md

 The event arguments.

-### requested
+### dropDownOpening

-This event is fired right after the requested items are loaded into the drop-down container.
+This event is fired right before the drop-down container of RadAutoCompleteBox is opened.

-#### Event Data

-#####  sender `Telerik.Web.UI.RadAutoCompleteBox`

-The instance of the RadAutoCompleteBox raised the event.

-##### args `Telerik.Web.UI.AutoCompleteBoxRequestedEventArgs`

-The event arguments.

-### requestFailed

-This event is fired in case of error while loading the drop-down items from the data source.

 #### Event Data